BrenoCPimenta/Java-CRUD/README.md

   * Create a Maven Project on Eclipse.

-  * Now go into maven repository site and search for MariaDB, it will be the "MariaDB java client" and add the dependency to the pom file.
-  **HERE** if you are using MySQL you must search instead for "MySQL Connector/J".
+  * Now go into maven repository site and search for MariaDB, it will be the "MariaDB java client" and add the dependency to the pom file. if you are using **MySQL** alone, you must search instead for "MySQL Connector/J".

   * Following the TDD (Test Driven Development) good practicies, first thing we will be adding into our package, will be a JUnit Test Case, I will call it *_StepByStep*.       **Why:**
     - So we can make methods and test our code as we create it, preventing a lot of Debugging later.